vuducle/ts-mui-nextjs-starter/content/pages/index.md

       Here, I had the contributing to a range of diverse projects, allowing me to refine my skills and a deep understanding of effective web development practices.
-Currently, I am pursuing a Bachelor of Science in International Media Informatics at HTW Berlin.
+Currently, I am pursuing a Bachelor of Science in International Media and Computer Science at HTW Berlin.
 I am familiar with a range of programming languages and technologies, including PHP, JavaScript (both React and Vanilla), CSS, HTML, and MySQL for database management.
 With a strong sense of innovation and a commitment to excellence, I am poised to make meaningful contributions to any team or project.
     actions:
       - type: Button
         label: Start Building